Robert Irwin’s stunning drone photo was legal

 Since the area is so remote and is not part of the public lands, emergency services would only respond to the fire if assistance was requested.
 It was confirmed by the Queensland Fire and Emergency Service (QFES) that they were not asked to battle the fire.
 Robert’s drone, therefore, did not interfere with any firefighting activities and “If it was not declared an emergency zone by the local fire authority it would be a legal drone operation,” reports ABC News.

-In a statement, QFES wrote: “Responsibility for the use of aircraft and drones in Steve Irwin Reserve rests with the landowner”.
+In a statement, QFES wrote: “Responsibility for the use of aircraft and drones in Steve Irwin Wildlife Reserve rests with the landowner”.

-Robert Irwin's Stunning Drone Photo Was Legal - Steve Irwin's Son Wins Prize With Bushfire Drone Photo
+Robert Irwin'S Stunning Drone Photo Was Legal - Steve Irwin'S Son Wins Prize With Bushfire Drone Photo

 Can you legally take a similar drone photo?
 Probably not.